This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

-Is it possible that the thing you’re downplaying or consider a “weakness” is the very thing that sets you apart and exactly what you need to “put out there” to get visible and find “your people”?
+Is it possible that the thing you’re downplaying or consider to be a “weakness” is the very thing you need to put out there in order to get visible with “your people”?

 It’s always been global, and it’s never mattered.
 Nobody’s ever had a hangup about this but me, nobody ever expected me or asked me to lower my prices… it’s just a silly thing that goes on in my brain.

-I’ve come to realize it’s an asset, it’s what sets me apart…
+I’ve come to realize being an expat is an asset, it’s what sets me apart

 I can’t network with people face-to-face unless I travel long distances, and I can’t meet face-to-face with clients either.
 This hurt my business tremendously at first, I won’t lie–I lost some loyal local customers who couldn’t accept the “permanency” of the long-distance relationship and that stung.